shyamrai22/BridgeLabz-Training/README.md

   - Basic Input / Output
   - Operators

----

 ## 📅 Day 02

 **Date:** 19-12-2025 (Friday)

 ### 📘 What I Learned

-- Basic architecture of the **.NET framework**
+* Basic architecture of .NET framework
-- Syntax, formatting, and structure of **C# programs**
+* Basic syntax, formatting, and technical structure of C#
-- **Access modifiers** in C#:
-  - `public`
-  - `private`
-  - `protected`
-  - `internal`
-  - `protected internal`
+* Access modifiers in C# and their types (`public`, `private`, `protected`, `internal`, `protected internal`)
-- Data types in C#
+* Data types in C#
-- Operators and their usage
+* Operators in C# and their usage
-- **Type conversion**:
-  - Implicit conversion
-  - Explicit conversion
-  - Use of operators in expressions
+* Type conversion (implicit and explicit) and use of operators in expressions

 ### 📝 Assignment for the Day

-- Solved programming questions from **two different PDFs** based on programming elements
+* Solved programming questions from **two different PDFs** based on programming elements
-- Implemented real-life problem solutions such as:
+* Implemented real-life problem solutions such as:

-  - Distance conversion
+  * Distance Conversion
-  - Interest calculator
+  * Interest Calculator
-  - Side of a square calculation
+  * Side of a Square calculation
-  - Other logic-based problems using C#
+  * Other basic logic-based problems using C# programming elements

 ### 🔮 Upcoming Learning

-- Control flow statements in C#
+* Control flow statements in C#
-- Advanced problems on programming elements
+* Advanced questions on programming elements
-- In-depth understanding of **access modifiers**
+* In-depth learning of Access Modifiers

----

 ## 📅 Day 03